acoats93/vanillajs-1-afternoon/Part2/README.md

     - A specific id.
     - An onclick event called `setCard`.
 - Open `index.js`
 - Create a function called `setCard` that captures the card element based off of the value (id) that is passed into first input field.
-This will be done using a combination of `getElementById` and the `value` property from the first variable we stored form the second step.
+This will be done using a combination of `getElementById` and the `value` property from the first variable we stored from the second step.
 - `Console.log` the result, and check the developer console.

 <details>